aapedro/markovifying/README.md

 # Markovifying
-Markovifying is a JavaScript module with for generating easily saveable and human readable markov chain models for predictive text generation.
+Markovifying is a JavaScript module with for generating markov chain models for predictive text generation in JSON format.

 ## Features